 IMPORTANT!
 The date of completion of your academic program is NOT the same as the date of convocation (your graduation ceremony).
 Your official date of completion of studies generally occurs before your convocation date.

 IMPORTANT!
 You can only obtain a PGWP once in your lifetime.

 Your degree is officially granted once McGill Senate has met to approve degrees.
 For exact dates as to when Senate will meet, please see the McGill Senate website under Meeting dates.
 If your last term is:

 After Senate has met to confirm your graduation, you can generate a letter directly from Minerva that confirms that you have met all the requirements to graduate (Minerva: Student Menu > Student Records > Letters-Proof of Enrolment > Proof of Enrolment/Graduation).

-In addition to your Proof of Graduation letter, you must also include your official printed transcript with the degree granted remarks.
+In addition to your Proof of Graduation letter, you must also include your official electronic transcript ordered from Enrolment Service showing final grades/results with the degree granted remarks.